linuxthor/slimpack/README.md

 # slimpack

 Welcome!
-Slimpack is a toolkit intended to allow for the creation of AES-NI encrypted file loaders from single source code file Linux NASM projects.
+Slimpack is a toolkit intended to allow for the creation of AES-NI encrypted file loaders from single source code file Linux NASM-syntax assembly language projects.

 For example: